oceanprotocol/aquarius/README.md

 - Tip 1: If that doesn't work, then try `https`.
 - Tip 2: If your browser shows the Swagger header across the top but says "Failed to load spec." then we found that, in Chrome, if we went to `chrome://flags/#allow-insecure-localhost` and toggled it to Enabled, then relaunched Chrome, it worked.

+## Running Aquarius locally

+For testing purposes, running Aquarius from [barge](https://github.com/oceanprotocol/barge/) should suffice, but if you want to run your own version of Aquarius (with any configurations or alterations), you can do that by following the instructions in [the developers documentation](developers.md).

 ## Development